 The best natural deodorants for men keep the stank away without using an alphabet’s worth of chemicals to get the job done.
-It’s the aluminum in traditional antiperspirants that keeps you dry.
-Dissolved aluminum salts clog your pores to prevent sweat from escaping.
-While natural deodorants don’t block sweat, they rely on more wholesome ingredients like clay, arrowroot, tapioca starch, and baking soda to absorb sweat, plus organic botanicals, oils, and scents that have natural antimicrobial or scent-masking powers.
+Traditional antiperspirants use aluminum to keep you dry, as dissolved aluminum salts clog your pores to prevent sweat from escaping.
+While natural deodorants don’t block sweat, they rely on more wholesome, sensitive-skin-friendly ingredients like clay, arrowroot, tapioca starch, and baking soda to absorb sweat, plus organic botanicals, oils, and scents that have natural antimicrobial or scent-masking powers.

 “Natural deodorants can be effective at masking odors temporarily.
 However they are not antiperspirants, so they will not prevent sweating under the arms.
 They will likely need to be applied more often than an aluminum-based antiperspirant,” says dermatologist Dr. Jason Miller of Schweiger Dermatology Group in New Jersey.